 Technology aside, the Conservatory of Recording Arts and Sciences is all about the students.
-Providing each and every graduate with the skills necessary to launch a prosperous career is the school’s number one goal and the driving force behind every technology upgrade.
+The school’s number one goal—and the driving force behind every technology upgrade—is to provide each and every graduate with the skills necessary to launch a prosperous career.

 "Installing the VENUE system puts us right in line with what’s actually happening in the real world," concludes Becka.
 "Upon graduation our students are now well prepared to move easily between mixing a small band in a club or going on the road with a big act.
 Wherever they go, they’re bound to encounter a VENUE system when they leave here."

 © 2014 Avid Technology, Inc. All rights reserved.
 Product features, specifications, system requirements, and availability are subject to change without notice.
 Avid and the Avid logo are either registered trademarks or trademarks of Avid Technology, Inc. or its subsidiaries in the United States and/or other countries.
 All other trademarks contained herein are the property of their respective owners.